-If a regular payday falls during an employee's vacation, the employee's paycheck will be mailed to the employee's home address or, if so requested in writing, be available in the Research Foundation Cashier's Office upon his or her return from vacation.
+If a regular payday falls during an employee's vacation, the employee's paycheck will either be direct deposited or, if not pick-up on payday, mailed to the employee's home address.
+If a written request has been made by the employee, the check may be held by the Research Foundation receptionist for pick-up upon the employee's return.